alexslep04/Connect-4-AI/README.md

 # this project is stilll in developement, more features to come in the future

-# for those who want to test the scipt, and see the AI learn run:
+# for those who want to test the scipt, and see the AI learn run: python -m train.train_dqn